 We expect all applicants to have thoroughly researched the profession prior to applying for the physiotherapy programme.
 This research requires review of the CSP website and other relevant web sites/literature and an observational clinical experience is advised.
 Applicants will be short listed from their UCAS forms on the basis of their academic profile and their insight into the profession.
 Short listed applicants will be required to attend a Selection Day.

 These are the requirements which we would normally expect from applicants under the age of 21 at the proposed point of entry onto the programme.
-For all standard entry applicants, we normally expect 7 GCSEs or equivalent at Grade B or above are required, to include English Language and two Science subjects (Maths at Grade C or above).
+For all standard entry applicants, we normally expect 7 GCSEs or equivalent at grade B or grade 5 or above including two science subjects, GCSE English Language and Maths is also required at grade C or grade 4 or above.

-GCE A-level AAB-ABB, including at least a grade B in either Biology, Human Biology, Physics, Chemistry or Maths, and at least one subject from our preferred list: Applied Science, Chemistry, Classical Civilisations, Economics, English, Geography, History, Languages, Law, Maths (Further Maths or Statistics), Physical Education, Physics, Politics, Psychology, Sociology, Sport Studies.
-The third A-level can be in any subject, except General Studies and Critical Thinking which are not accepted.
+GCE A-level AAB-ABB, including at least a grade B in Biology, Human Biology, Physics, Chemistry or Maths.
+It is preferable to have a second A-level from our preferred subject list; Applied Science, Chemistry, Classical Civilisations, Economics, English, Further Maths, Geography, History, Languages, Law, Maths, Physical Education, Physics, Politics, Psychology, Sociology, Sport Studies or Statistics.
+General Studies and Critical Thinking are not accepted.

-- BTEC Level 3 Extended Diploma D*D*D, with an A-level grade B in Biology or Human Biology.
+- BTEC Level 3 Extended Diploma D*DD in Applied Science, Health and Social Care, or Sport and Excercise Science with an A-level grade B in Biology or Human Biology.